The Fitzgeralds and the Kennedys

 Beyond the myth one fixes on the dynastic tragedy of the Kennedys, tragedy in the ineluctable sense.
 Fate: the father in his blinkered inexorable quest for power, for the royal equivalent.
 The hubris of power attained.
 Nemesis: four children of great promise to die violently.
 And at the drama’s close a spent old man, bereft of movement, bereft of speech, waiting for the end.
 The tale is, indeed, as Doris Goodwin writes, one “repeated in three generations, of great achievements followed by decline and failure—self-inflicted or at the hands of a merciless fate.”

 Tourists trek to the museum as if it were a shrine.
 The legend persists.
 Boylston Street, which runs from Harvard Square to the stadium, has just become JFK Street.
 There is even an annual Kennedy picture calendar.
 Books proliferate.
 The Fitzgeralds and the Kennedys is one of the longest, its 932 pages stopping short at Jack Kennedy’s inauguration.
 An immediate best seller, it may well prove to be the most widely read of the Kennedy books.
 According to Doris Goodwin it took her ten years to write.
 Minutely researched, with sources unavailable to earlier biographers, her book is a labor of love.
 And that is its flaw.
-During the years Mrs. Goodwin was working on it, Peter Collier and David Horowitz were finishing their own book on the Kennedys.
-Shortly after …
+During the years Mrs. Goodwin was working on it, Peter Collier and David Horowitz were finishing their own book on the Kennedys.1 Shortly after they began their researches they learned of this other…